apollographql/apollo/docs/source/workflows/client-awareness.md

 Filtering queries by client enables isolation of issues that affect a portion of all clients.
-In the opposite sense, if a client becomes problematic, such as requesting expensive fields or using deprecated fields, the Apollo Platform enables tracking down the faulty client to start solving the issue with the owner.
+In the opposite sense, if a client becomes problematic, such as requesting expensive fields or using deprecated fields, the Apollo platform enables tracking down the faulty client to start solving the issue with the owner.
 When changing, replacing, or deprecating a field in the API, the client metadata enables quickly identifying the client-side changes that need to